 Change

-• Change your mindset to accept way the dementia work
+- Change your mindset to accept the thoughts of a family member with dementia

 Be positive